German “Werden” Explained: 7 Uses of the Verb with Example Sentences

-But never fear.
-Master the 7 distinct uses of werden below, and you’ll open the door to seven brand new grammatical forms and seven new methods of self-expression in German.
+But never fear!
+Master the seven distinct uses of werden below, and you’ll open the door to seven brand new grammatical forms and seven new methods of self-expression in German.

 How Do You Conjugate Werden?